dmitriytat/jedi-validate/README.md

 * as a JSON object
 * as FormData.

-But server answer always have one structure.
-It is easy to implement.
+But server answer always has one structure.
+It is easier to implement.

 ## Options